 Application may be made online at www.aum.edu.
 The graduation fee will be billed to the student's account.
 University regulations require that all degree candidates be enrolled during the term of their graduation.
 If a student fails to graduate in the term for which application is made, the candidate must reapply to graduate in a subsequent term.
 (The graduation fee will not be charged again.)

-Deadlines for application are available online and in the Office of the Registrar.
+Deadlines for application are available online and in the Registrar's Office.

-School of Business
+College of Business

 Dr. W. Rhea Ingram, Dean